BookOps-CAT/bookops-worldcat/docs/index.md

 #### Searching Worldcat

 Search API requires only OCLC WSkey for authorization.
-Passing the WSkey string to `SearchSession` in the credentials argument will attach it to each request issued while the session is open. `SearchSession` includes several simple lookup methods allowing retrieval of a matching bibliographic record with the highest holdings.
+Passing the WSkey string to `SearchSession` in the credentials argument will attach it to each request issued while the session is open. `SearchSession` includes several simple lookup methods for retrieval of the matching bibliographic record with the highest number of holdings.

 Basic usage:
 ```python